LipstickByColor/lipstick-twin-agent-/README.md

 ### Verification earns its place

-Across all 19 runs the search agent surfaced 116 offers carrying a price.
+Where those 13 rejections came from (out of 116 offers carrying a price):
-Verification and deterministic resolution overturned **13 of them (~1 in 9)** before they could be ranked:

 - **3 were the wrong product**, caught only because the fetch agent opened the page — e.g. for L'Oréal "Caramel Latte 799", Ulta's confidently-returned page